 “Students who cancel a class registration less than 6 hours in advance of course start time forfeit that class entry”

-Until May 30, 2020 (and subject to revision/extension), students who need to cancel fewer than 6 hours in advance due to suspected illness or exposure to illness will have the option to attend class via livestream (as mentioned above), or get the class credit back for future use, with the original expiration date.
+Students who need to cancel fewer than 6 hours in advance due to suspected illness or exposure to illness will have the option to attend class via livestream (as mentioned above), or get the class credit back for future use, with the original expiration date.
 No-shows and late cancels for other purposes will still be forfeited.
+You must contact us BEFORE the class to be eligible for a class credit.

 What Stays The Same: